 Pearson has suffered from some bad luck in his career.
 Apart from the illness that derailed Body Bags, there was also the series that never was: Redbird was initially solicited in 2005 as a five-issue mini-series at Wildstorm, plotted and drawn by Pearson and scripted by Ed Brubaker, about Nataly Lakota, a former Black Ops member who is trying to live a normal life after a mission gone awry, except for the government sending out a killer after Nataly because she walked away.
 Based on the creative team, concept and initial images, the book looked like it was going to be good, but it was cancelled without explanation, which was a great shame.

-It was only when I was researching these notes that I found out about Pearson’s trouble from the end of last year; he has an official Facebook page, and he posted some thoughts that were about feeling very low (one site has a copy of the text, which was removed from Pearson’s Facebook page).
+It was only when I was researching these notes that I found out about Pearson’s trouble from the end of last year; he has an official Facebook page, and he posted some thoughts that were about feeling very low.
 The comics online community gathered round and posted things to cheer him up, so we’ll have to see what happens next for Pearson.
 I hope that he bounces back and gets back to drawing comic books again, more than just covers, perhaps even writing his own stuff again.
 I really like his style, which is sharp and clean and vibrant; he is great with facial expressions; it has a sense of humour but handles action really well, which means he’s perfect for today’s comic book industry.
 [Thanks as always with these posts to the Comic Book Database for the information on Pearson’s bibliography.]